nowhereman999/ROBOTRON_CoCo3/README.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>ROBOTRON was never my favourite game.
 My hope when starting to work on the game was that since the hardware is exactly the same as Joust that I could get the game going and move on in a relatively quick time frame.
 Unfortunately that wasn't the case.
-I've always enjoyed the game and I have very fond memories of the it.
+I've always enjoyed the game and I have very fond memories of it.
 When I was young my best friend and I would go to the arcade and my friend would play ROBOTRON and I would play Defender.
 So it was never MY game.
 I don't have the drive to continue working on the game for the CoCo.
 This is a hobby and it's supposed to be fun.
 But ROBOTRON at this point just feels like frustrating work so I've decided I'm not going to work on it anymore.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->